djmorton42/mortgage_calc/README.md

 In Canada, for fixed rate mortgages, use 6 for the number of months in each compounding period.
 For variable rate mortgages, use 1 (monthly).

-In addition to the command line arguments, you may also specify these properties in JSON or YAML files.
+In addition to the command line arguments, you may also specify these properties in JSON, YAML or Property files.
 You pass the filename to use with the -f parameter.
 If you also include any other command line parameters, the values passed on the command line will override the values in the file.
 Below are examples of each:

 JSON Example: